skhudolii/University-Management-System/README.md

 The project is structured into three main layers:

 1. Core:
-   - Entities: Contains business model classes that are persisted.
+   - Entities: Contains business model classes that are persisted
-   - Interfaces: Defines interfaces used by other layers.
+   - Interfaces: Defines interfaces used by other layers
-   - Domain Services: Implements business logic and rules.
+   - Domain Services: Implements business logic and rules
-   - ViewModels: Provides data models for views.
+   - Models: Provides data models for views
-   - Attributes: Contains custom attributes for data validation and other purposes.
+   - Attributes: Contains custom attributes for data validation and other purposes

 2. Infrastructure:
-   - EF Core types: Includes the DbContext and migration configurations.
+   - EF Core types: Includes the DbContext and migration configurations
-   - Data access implementation types: Contains repositories for data access.
+   - Data access implementation types: Contains repositories for data access

 3. Web:
-   - Controllers: Handles the application's HTTP requests and responses.
+   - Controllers: Handles the application's HTTP requests and responses
-   - Views: Renders the UI and interacts with users.
+   - Views: Renders the UI and interacts with users
+   - ViewModels: Strongly Typed ViewModels used to pass data from controller action method to view
-   - Program.cs: Contains the entry point of the application.
+   - Program.cs: Contains the entry point of the application

 ## Features